paritytech/asset-transfer-api/README.md

 ### Liquid Pool Asset Transfers

-Sending a Liquid Pool Asset is as simple as setting the option `transferLiquidToken` to true.
+Sending a liquidity token (from the poolAssets pallet) in Asset Hub is as simple as setting the option `transferLiquidToken` to true.
 That being said, it does have some nuances.
-A liquid transfer must be in the direction of a SystemToPara, and the inputted asset must be a valid integer as a string.
+A liquidity token transfer must be in the direction of a SystemToPara, and the inputted asset must be a valid integer as a string.
 The api will error if either of these conditions are not met.

 An example would look like:
 ```typescript